tbhowe/DB_Query_agent/README.md

-# DB_Query_agent
+# DB Query Agent
-A Lamgchain implementation of an agent that can query a SQL database to answer natural lanugage queries
+A Langchain implementation of an agent that can query a SQL database to answer natural lanugage queries

 ## Files
 Click the links below for usage documentation: